Glenn Ford (Blackboard Jungle) plays a TV writer and director who kills a blackmailer and buries him under a gazebo.

 Odd black comedy only works sporadically.
 I liked the idea behind the film, but it didn’t work for me.
-Metro-Goldwyn-Mayer’s The Gazebo feels frantic rather than zany.
-Worst of all, it isn’t funny at all.
+Despite having a good cast, Metro-Goldwyn-Mayer’s The Gazebo feels frantic rather than zany.
+Worst of all, the movie isn’t funny at all.

-The Gazebo reminded me of Alfred Hitchcock’s darkly humorous Trouble with Harry (1955), which is also about a corpse causing all kinds of funny situations.
-Unfortunately, The Gazebo,directed by George Marshall (Destroy Rides Again), has an erratic and inconsistent tone.
-The film needed someone like Billy Wilder (Some Like it Hot), who had a knack for mocking the nervy average American.
-Wilder would have milked the cynical storyline for all it’s worth.
+Directed by George Marshall (Destroy Rides Again), The Gazebo reminded me of Alfred Hitchcock’s darkly humorous Trouble with Harry (1955), which is also about a corpse causing all kinds of funny situations.
+Unfortunately, The Gazebo has an erratic and inconsistent tone.
+The film needed someone like Billy Wilder (The Apartment), who had a knack for mocking serious situations.

 The Gazebo was based on Alec Coppel’s Broadway play of the same name.
 George Wells (Designing Woman) adapted the play.
-I’m assuming writer Coppel got the idea after working with Hitchcock on Vertigo (Coppel co-wrote the film with Samuel Taylor).
+I’m assuming writer Coppel got the idea after working with Hitchcock (Coppel co-wrote Hitch’s Vertigo with Samuel Taylor).
 There are many Hitchcock jokes (Hitch himself makes a “cameo” appearance).

-Debbie Reyonlds (The Catered Affair) is delightful as Glen Ford’s wife.
-Reynolds even gets to do a musical number (she plays a TV actor).
+Debbie Reynolds (Singin’ in the Rain) is a complete delight as Glen Ford’s wife.
+Reynolds even gets to do a musical number.
 Carl Reiner (The Russians Are Coming, the Russians Are Coming) is quite funny as Ford’s buddy.
 Ford is the problem here; he isn’t funny!
 Ford is trying to be Jack Lemmon and it simply doesn’t work.

 Conclusions & Final Thoughts:

-I can’t really recommend The Gazebo, but Hitchcock aficionados may want to check this one.
-It is, as far as I can tell, the very first movie to lampoon the Mater of Suspense’s oeuvre.
+I can’t really recommend The Gazebo, but Hitchcock aficionados may want to check this one out.
+It is, as far as I can tell, the very first movie to lampoon the Master of Suspense’s oeuvre.
 I still think you are better off watching Silver Streak (1976), High Anxiety (1977), or Foul Play (1976), all great Hitch spoofs.
 B&W, 100 minutes, Not Rated.